Amethyst-Software/small-scripts/Bash/README.md

 ### [Compare File Names](compare_file_names.sh)
 <!--The first directory to look at.
 The second directory to look at.
-(optional) The argument "--no-suffix" to ignore file name suffixes during comparison.--> Compares the names of the files in two directories and outputs which names are unique to each side. [(sample usage)](https://github.com/Amethyst-Software/small-scripts/blob/main/Bash/samples/compare_file_names.png)
+(optional) The argument "--no-suffix" to ignore file name suffixes during comparison.
+Can come before or after the directory arguments.-->
+Compares the names of the files in two directories and outputs which names are unique to each side. [(sample usage)](https://github.com/Amethyst-Software/small-scripts/blob/main/Bash/samples/compare_file_names.png)

 ### [Count Files by Name](count_files_by_name.sh)